Reading and Writing Data in R

 Alternatively, you can use the DBI library to do this.
 If a table with that name already exists, the function will raise an error.
 However, if you do want to append to an existing dataset, you can set

 Running XAP and R commands

 XAP is an R package for interfacing with the workspace from the R console.
-XAP includes functions for reading and writing to the Datasets and Files tabs, creating PDFs, running SQL or R scripts.
+XAP includes functions for reading and writing to the Database table and Files tabs, creating PDFs, running SQL or R scripts.